Son finds his mother was serial killer victim after DNA testing - NewsBreak

 He’s hoping to get a headstone for his mother.
 “I want it to be a beautiful headstone, with her name on it, when she was born, when she passed away,” Di Trapani said.

 Hammonds’ body was discovered in the dumpster on June 27, 1992.
-Detective John Geiss of the Yonkers Cold Case Squad started looking at her file in the year 2000.Sioux City closer to cat café with city council vote
+Detective John Geiss of the Yonkers Cold Case Squad started looking at her file in the year 2000.How supply chain issues have caused a headstone shortage

 “She still was a Jane Doe, and that’s not her name,” Geiss said.
 “I thought it was important for us, the City of Yonkers, to give her her name back.”